speedandfunction/website/README.md

 ### 2. Install dependencies

+Navigate to the app directory with `cd website/`, then run:

 ```bash
 npm ci
 ```

 ### 3. Start all services with Docker Compose

+Return to the repo root with `cd ..`, then run:

 ```bash
 docker compose up -d